substantial/knife_sous/README.md

 # Knife Sous

-A Chef Knife plugin which uses a Rake-esq DSL to configure and manager [knife-solo](http://matschaffer.github.com/knife-solo/) nodes.
+A Chef Knife plugin which uses a DSL to configure and manage [knife-solo](http://matschaffer.github.com/knife-solo/) nodes.

 ## Usage